 With the Chocolate Goji Berry Cookies, I was emulating a double chocolate cookie recipe with added Goji berries.
 Again, I was seeking the most healthful version of this recipe.
 So the main thing was making almond flour chocolate cookies, and then the goji berries were just a bonus.
 I knew I was facing many of the same challenges mentioned above when converting recipes to almond flour recipes and baking with almond flour.
 The main ingredients I was looking to modify were the all-purpose flour, butter, and sugar, the ingredients we most commonly find in cookie recipes whether you are baking with almond flour or not.

-The original recipe called for two cups of all-purpose flour, so instead, I substituted with a variety of gluten free flours.
-I did a combo of buckwheat flour, coconut flour, almond flour, arrowroot flour and tapioca flour.
+The original recipe called for two cups of all-purpose flour, so instead, I substituted with a variety of gluten-free flours.
+I did a combo of buckwheat flour, coconut flour, almond flour, arrowroot flour, and tapioca flour.
 I also worked with xanthan gum.
-I decided to use brown sugar instead of white sugar, although I am sure you could also substitute with a coconut sugar or even a xylitol or Splenda if you wanted to make an almost sugar free variation.
+I decided to use brown sugar instead of white sugar, although I am sure you could also substitute with coconut sugar or even xylitol or Splenda if you wanted to make an almost sugar free variation.

 I used coconut oil rather than butter, and since the recipe already called for eggs there were no modifications there; however, the addition of xanthan gum and coconut milk also helped with the binding of the cookie dough.
 The final batch was perfect; you couldn't even tell that the recipe had a modification which was a complete success.
 I will be making these again.

 Of course, anytime I am experimenting in the kitchen, especially when baking with almond flour or developing almond flour recipes I use my outside peers to assist me in the taste testing.
 Both of the recipes above were an absolute hit.
-Not only did everyone love them, they were impressed and of course begging for the recipes!
-If there was one recipe that people favored over the other, it would have to be the Almond Flour Chocolate Cookies.
+Not only did everyone love them, but they were also impressed and of course begging for the recipes!
+If there was one recipe that people favored over the other, it would have to be the Chocolate Goji Berry Cookies.
 After all, who doesn’t love chocolate?

 When baking and incorporating almond flour into recipes, one of the most important things to do is to have fun.
 Be willing to get a little creative, and make modifications when you desire.
 One of the best ways we can learn is through practice, so if your first run at baking with almond flour is not a complete success keep some of these tips in mind and don't be afraid to try again.